Skip to main content

 • Insert the new sensor pins into the PCB holes and seat the sensor flat against the board.

-• Use a soldering iron and solder wire to solder the sensor to the board.
+• Use a soldering iron and 63/37 rosin-core solder to attach the sensor to the board.

-• Focus on the three key solder points on the bottom and keep solder from flowing into or touching the other pins.
+• Focus on the three key solder points on the bottom and keep solder from bridging to the other pins.

-• Inspect the joints with a phone camera or magnifying glass to confirm no solder bridges are touching and grounding the pins together.
+• Inspect the joints with a phone camera or magnifying glass to confirm there are no solder bridges grounding pins together.

 • Let the solder cool before handling the board or reconnecting wiring.